cadenmarchese/site/README.md

 ## Site

-Site is a basic static HTML site, meant to be as simple as possible.
+Site is a personal static HTML site, comprised of mostly Bandcamp embeds.
 Work in progress.

 ## To Do

 [X] Move from CSS on every page to a stylesheet
-[ ] Wrap in a Go framework
+[ ] Wrap in a Go framework (or other framework)
-[ ] Shop for a different font
+[X] Shop for a different font
 [ ] Add nuancer track(s) to other work
 [ ] Re-pick featured tracks in bandcamp
+[ ] Learn JavaScript